pdfliberation/NYC_Economic_Unemployment/README.md

 8. Set root folder as working directory in RStudio.
 Menu: Session -> Set Working Directory -> To Source File Location
 9. Install three packages: reshape2, XML, stringr.
 Menu: Tools -> Install Packages
 10. Run the program.
 The program gives code to run data in 2013 and 2012.
 You can correct the last 6 lines to meet your requirement.
 11. Outputs are data frame in R and csv file(s) in root folder.
+Sample csv is unemployment2012.csv and unemployment2013.csv in Github.
+The format of data is long form.